Read about 3 ways you can integrate your thinking around social media and customer experience – and enhance your efforts in both areas.

 But what metrics are businesses reviewing when it comes to customer experience?

 According to our research, the main ones are problem resolution time (47%), task completion (46%) and inbound calls/complaints (46%).
 Less than a quarter of businesses use traditional customer ‘feeling’ metrics such as NPS (22%) and CSAT (19%) to measure experience.
-While this could suggest that businesses still care more about action than feeling, it’s more likely that ‘goodwill’ metrics are being neglected because they’re nebulous and hard to accurately measure.
+While this could suggest that businesses still care more about action than feeling, it’s more likely that ‘goodwill’ metrics are being neglected because they’re nebulous and hard to measure accurately.

 And that’s the next stage of development in this area – finding effective ways for teams to measure the intangibles, so they can build a business case for change.